|

 drop during the approach.
 And once the train began to wail around

 the top of that vortex, I could not manage to lift them back up.
+It is rip-snorting

+spectacular.
+Consider yourself warned.
 Once we pull out of The Centrifuge, there's another set of sweeping curves,

 though nothing quite so pummeling - thank goodness.
 And finally,